Algebraic groups over free and hyperbolic groups: Extension of centralizers and algebraic subgroups

 \section{Extension of centralizers and algebraic subgroups}

-The goal of this section is Theorem \ref{thm_norigid} showing that the JSJ decomposition associated to a \conn\ algebraic group $V$ has no rigid vertex except for $v_\Gamma$.
+The goal of this section is Theorem \ref{thm_norigid} showing that the JSJ decomposition associated to the group of functions $L_V$ of a \conn\ algebraic group $V$ has no rigid vertex except for $v_\Gamma$.
 We will first associate to $V$ an algebraic subgroup $W_0\subset V$ whose associated limit group is obtained by replacing some abelian vertex groups by the cyclic subgroup generated by incident edge groups.
 This will be used to slightly simplify some arguments including the description of $L_{V\times V}$.